lmmx/validate-call-safe/README.md

 It allows you to validate function arguments while gracefully handling validation errors through an error model, inspired by effects handlers, returning them as structured data models instead of raising exceptions.

 This therefore means that side effects ('erroring') are transformed into return types.
-This is reflected in the type annotation of the decorator.
+The return type annotation of a decorated function is modified accordingly as the `Union` of the existing return type with the provided error model type.

 ## Features